hyundamje/hyundamje.github.io/_pages/research.md

 <ul style="margin-top:1.25rem;">
 <li>
   <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4092231">
-    Preferences for the Resolution of Risk and Ambiguity
+    &quot;Preferences for the Resolution of Risk and Ambiguity&quot;
   </a><br>
   (with Alexander L. Brown and Huiyi Guo)<br>
   <strong>R&amp;R, Journal of Economic Theory</strong>